Teddy Tail, presumably by Arthur Potts

 'Teddy Tail' (Daily Mail, 2 May 1945).

 Arthur Potts was a mid-20th century British political cartoonist and comic artist, who signed his work with the nickname "Spot".
-He drew various political-themed and sports-themed cartoons in the 1930s and 1940s, alongside his own comic strip 'Pickles' (1933-1936), but is best remembered as the fourth artist to continue Charles James Folkard's 'Teddy Tail'.
+During the 1930s and 1940s, he drew sports and politically-themed cartoons, alongside his comic strip 'Pickles' (1933-1936), in the Bristol Evening World.
+However, he is best remembered as the fourth artist to continue Charles James Folkard's 'Teddy Tail' in the Daily Mail.

 Early life and career

-Not much is known about Potts' life, neither about his birth or death.
-What is known is that he started creating sports cartoons in 1933 for the Bristol Evening World.
-He mainly depicted local football teams Bristol Rovers and Bristol City and the county cricket team Gloucestershire.
-He also had a comic strip named 'Pickles' (1933-1936) in the paper's juvenile supplement, The Boys and Girls Own Evening World.
-During World War II, Potts changed from sports cartoons to political cones, in order to raise the morale of the newspaper's readership.
+Not much is known about Potts' life, not even his dates of birth or death.
+From 1933 on, he started creating sports cartoons for the Bristol Evening World.
+He mainly depicted the local football teams Bristol Rovers and Bristol City, as well as the county cricket team Gloucestershire.
+He also had a comic strip called 'Pickles' (1933-1936), in the paper's juvenile supplement, The Boys and Girls Own Evening World.
+During World War II, Potts changed from sports to political cartoons to raise the morale of the newspaper's readers.

 Teddy Tail